-Waiting for download in the Play store is common error android users face while downloading apps from the play store.
-It doesn’t matter how many times you try to download your favorite apps but it gets stuck at download forever.
+Are you getting the “Can’t download apps from play store waiting for download” error while downloading apps from the play store?
+It doesn’t matter how often you try downloading your favorite apps, but it gets stuck at download forever.

-Even if you restart your Android phone several times but it won’t work.
-This error is not device-specific like it doesn’t matter if you have Samsung, Google, Oppo, Vivo, One Plus, Sony, or any other brand android phone.
+Even if you restart your Android phone several times, it won’t work.
+This error is not device-specific; it doesn’t matter if you have Samsung, Google, Oppo, Vivo, One Plus, Sony, or any other Android phone brand.

 No, there is no problem with your phone, internet connection, or android operating system.
-You might have tried tons of ways to fix waiting for download error on Google Play but if it didn’t work then you are at the right place.
+You might have tried many ways to fix the waiting for download error on Google Play, but if it didn’t work, then you are at the right place.

-In this article, I will discuss some methods in detail to fix the download error on Google Play which will surely fix this issue on your android phone.
+In this article, you will find some methods in detail to fix the download error on Google Play which will surely fix this issue on your android phone.

 Why Do You Get Waiting For Download Error in Play Store?

 Unlike iPhone, Android is open source and quite flexible to perform various tasks at the admin level.
-Whenever you download apps it does create additional files and data into your android device.
+Whenever you download apps, it does create additional files and data on your android device.

-Google Play is also a default app that might get corrupt sometimes.
-Waiting for download means the app you are downloading is in the queue and it needs to be executed but can’t due to some issue with your device.
+Google Play is a default app that might get corrupt.
+Waiting for download means the app you are downloading is in the queue and needs to be executed but can’t due to some issue with your device.

 Here are some reasons which may affect your downloads-

-- Low Memory – If your device is running low on memory then you will get this error since apps need to extract additional files to the device.
+- Low Memory – If your device is running low on memory, you will get this error since apps need to extract additional files from the device.

-- Corrupt Cache – Cache memory on android is a memory which is accessed first whenever you use an app for a few times.
+- Corrupt Cache – Cache memory on android is memory that is accessed first whenever you use an app a few times.
 It may get corrupt for Google Play as well.

-- Download Manager – There’s a tool inside your android device which helps you to download apps from Google Play.
-It may get corrupt itself then it will throw waiting for download error.
+- Download Manager – A tool inside your android device that helps you download apps from Google Play.
+It may get corrupt and throw a waiting for download error.

-- Date and Time – If you have the wrong time and date set into your android phone then you may get this error.
+- Date and Time – If you have the wrong time and date set on your android phone, you may get this error.

-- Corrupt SD card – If you have set to install apps into your SD card and anyhow it gets write-protected or corrupt then you will face this error.
+- Corrupt SD card – If you have set to install apps into your SD card and it gets write-protected or corrupt, then you will face this error.

-- Outdated Google Play – The Play store in your android phone may be outdated itself then it will show you an error.
+- Outdated Google Play – The Play store in your android phone may be outdated and will show you an error.

 How To Fix Play Store Waiting For Download Error

-Now, you have some idea why are you getting download error, so let’s check how you can fix it.
+Now, you have some idea why you are getting download errors, so let’s check how you can fix it.

-Before trying any of these fixes make sure there aren’t any apps is updating in the background.
+Before trying any of these fixes, make sure there aren’t any apps updating in the background.

-Open Play store and go to “My apps and games” and check if there are some apps updating in the background.
-If so then you will get waiting for download error.
+Open the Play Store, go to “My apps and games,” and check if some apps are updating in the background.
+If so, then you will get a waiting for download error.
 Just wait for those apps to update and try again.

-If above is not the case, follow next-
+If the above is not the case, follow next-

 1. Goole Play Permissions

-To download apps using the Play store it needs to have some permissions on your android phone like Contacts, SMS, Storage, and Usages Access.
-By default play store has these permissions but if you or any third-party apps messed up with these permissions then you won’t be able to download any apps.
+To download apps using the Play store, it needs to have some permissions on your android phone like Contacts, SMS, Storage, and Usages Access.
+By default, Play Store has these permissions, but if you or any third-party apps mess up with these permissions, then you won’t be able to download any apps.

-Check for these permissions by going to Settings > Apps & Notifications and tap see all apps.
+Check for these permissions by going to Settings > Apps & Notifications and tap on “See all apps”.
 Scroll down and look for Google Play Store and tap on it, tap on permissions and make sure Phone and SMS permissions are allowed.

-Usages Access – Go back to Apps & Notifications scroll down to the bottom and look for Special app access and tap on it then select Usages Access, you will find Google Play Store just open it and make sure Usages access is allowed if not then permit Usages access by tapping on the slider button.
+Usages Access – Go back to Apps & Notifications, scroll down to the bottom and look for Special app access and tap on it, then select Usages Access; you will find Google Play Store; just open it and make sure Usages access is allowed if not then permit Usages to access by tapping on the slider button.

-Now, restart your phone and check if you are able to download apps via Play Store.
+Now, restart your phone and check if you can download apps via the Play Store.

 2. Delete Cache & App Data for Play Store

-Like all other apps Play store also creates application data to your phone memory, if it gets corrupt you would get download waiting error.
+Like all other apps, the Play Store also creates application data to your phone memory; if it gets corrupted, you would get a download waiting error.

 Clear the storage clutter for the Google Play store by deleting the Cache memory and app data.